Catalog

 No | Yes | No | 20 | None | Linked to barcode series and provides a method for sorting collections by institution. |

-Acronym of the institution that hosts the catalog.
+Acronym of the institution that hosts the catalog and collection.
 For example, “MVZ” for Museum of Vertebrate Zoology, “UAM” for University of Alaska Museum (of the North) and “MSB” for Museum of Southwestern Biology.

-There are some global collections registries that include institution acronyms including:
+Arctos generally follows global collection registries that include institution acronyms including:

 - Global Biodiversity Information Facility (GBIF) Registry of Scientific Collections (GRSciColl)